philiplinell/openai-workshop/README.md

 - `messages`: (required) An array of messages that describes the conversation.
       The role can be either `system`, `user` or `assistant`.

-As an example, this is one of the massages used for ChatGPT:
+As an example, this is one of the messages used for ChatGPT:

 ```sh
 You are ChatGPT, a large language model trained by OpenAI.
 Answer as concisely